"The one disservice animals render us is that they don't live as long as we do"

 But neither should we want our cats to suffer.

-You can find this in full on the website for The Association for Pet Loss and Bereavement.
+You can find out more about this on Dr. Villalobos' Pawspice and Animal Oncology website.
 The chart guides you in evaluating your pet's health according to seven criteria (pain, hunger, hydration, hygiene, happiness, mobility, good days and bad) on a scale of one to ten.

 The higher the total score the better, but when the score falls below 35, and especially when there are more bad days than good, it's time to consider letting your pet go.